 What to Do If You Think Your Pet Needs Urgent Care

 If you suspect your traveling pet needs urgent care on the road and their life is not in immediate danger, first consider reaching out to a televet virtual service.
 The veterinary field has relaxed rules about providing long-distance advice to pet parents.
 As a result, these virtual vet services can provide general advice to help pet parents know if their pet needs an urgent care vet visit.
 You can be anywhere with cellular and/or internet service to access these services.
 Most will allow you to pay a one-time flat fee, others are on a subscription model.
 The most popular televet services include:

 And this 2022 Wired article lists even more:

 When an Emergency Room Visit is Needed

 I’ll do anything for my best friend’s health care needs, and if you read this far I suspect you will too.
 If an ER visit is inevitable, don’t delay.
 Get there asap, but expect a long, long wait and a huge bill when it’s over.
 Vet care costs have escalated over the last few years.
 It’s yet another reason why I’ll never be without pet insurance and you shouldn’t either.

-There’s just no getting around this situation, these are crazy times.
+There’s just no getting around this situation — these are crazy times.
 Please be kind to the veterinary clinic staff.
 Every day, they take serious abuse from angry, frustrated pet parents who are not nearly as compassionate or understanding as you are.
 This is one reason why so many vet professionals are leaving the field.
-So remind yourself that they are doing their best to help your RVing dog or cat during unprecedented times.
+So remind yourself that they are doing their best to help your RV pets during unprecedented times.
 Take snacks and something to do while you wait, and remember that your pet is looking to you for calm leadership during a stressful time.
-When the hard times are over, you can get back on the road to adventure in good health, for more good times.
+When the hard times are over, you can get back on the road to adventure in good health for more good times.